Endo-Stress. Endometriosis and stress.

-Endometriosis and stress, you will find here everything you need to know…
+In the Endo-Stress post, you will find here everything you need to know about endometriosis and stress caused by it…

 I gave up dancing, the thing that I love because of chronic back pain, I gave up my social life because I never feel well enough to see my dance friends anymore.
 I have hidden a lot of my pain and suffering from them, and they don’t see that there is anything wrong with me.